 Hello “Iron Mike!”
 I thought that you might get a kick out of that.
 I know that Mr. Garabedian doesn’t call you that anymore, but I remember how it made you feel when you were four, five, and six years old.
 Whenever the old man from across the road saw you coming, he would gleefully sing out “Iron Mike,” in a deep laughing voice that echoed from the shade of his old rickety front porch.
 “Iron Mike,” it was music to your ears.
 Those simple words had superhero written all over them and there was no doubt in your mind that Mr. Garabedian saw you, just as you were seeing yourself.
 In some roundabout way you took ownership of what “Iron Mike" suggested, and it provoked a kind of confidence that allowed you to step out of what is considered normal and comfortable, a little something that kept you reaching for an itch that you just couldn’t reach.
 Read more

 The Providence Clemente Veterans’ Initiative encourages and accepts applications from all veterans, regardless of race, gender identity, service years, deployment history, disability status, or discharge status.
-The course is free and seeks to serve veterans who are challenged by their transition from soldier to civilian, and who are looking for an engaged community of peers to explore great moments of history, art, philosophy and literature.
+The course is free and seeks to serve veterans who are challenged by their transition from soldier to civilian, and who arelooking for an engaged community of peers to explore great moments of history, art, philosophy and literature.

 For those who aspire to attend college in the future, the Providence Clemente Veterans’ Initiative also offers an opportunity to experience a college classroom and earn transferable college credits at no cost, and without using any VA benefits.
 All books and instructional materials are provided free to participants.

-Fall semester classes are now in session.
-Spring classes begin mid-January.
+Fall semester classes begin mid-September.

 Classes will meet via Zoom on Monday/Thursday evenings from 6pm to 8pm.